mlswg/mls-architecture/draft-ietf-mls-architecture.md

 * An "ordered server" Delivery Service where a server forwards all messages but assures that all clients see Commits in the same order, and clients.

-* A "passive server" Delivery Service where a servier forwards all messages without ordering or reliability guarantees, and clients execute some secondary consensus protocol to choose among the Commits received in a window.
+* A "passive server" Delivery Service where a server forwards all messages without ordering or reliability guarantees, and clients execute some secondary consensus protocol to choose among the Commits received in a window.